langecode/HATEOAS/README.md

    * a query parameter _"embed"_ is used for that

  The capabilities will signal to the service, what the consumers of the service expects it to be able to deliver - or at least what the clients would like it to deliver.
- That is a way for the service to evolve or for service-spin-off's and that will be able to help services stay relevant and also to maximaxe the business value for these services.
+ That is a way for the service to evolve or for service-spin-off's and that will be able to help services stay relevant and also to maximize the business value for these services.
  Please see [example in swagger.yaml](https://github.com/Nykredit/hateoas/blob/master/Swagger/simple-banking-api-hateoas-hal-sample.yaml) it is best viewed in the
  [Swagger editor](http://editor.swagger.io/#/) where it is possible to import the file or paste the yaml file into the editor.

- Clients should be tolerant reader's and thus they cannot be sure that all services supports a cpability, which is why the clients needs to cope with the situation that a certain capability is not supported.
+ Clients should be tolerant reader's and thus they cannot be sure that all services supports a capability, which is why the clients needs to cope with the situation that a certain capability is not supported.
  This is similar to the hypertext cache pattern in HAL, where clients knows that the __links_ object is contained and the __embedded_ object may or may not be contained.

-* **Semantic ID creation** - for sensitive natural id's The creation of semantic ids is necessary in situations where the natural semantic id is sensitive and thus cannor be part of the url.
+* **Semantic ID creation** - for sensitive natural id's The creation of semantic ids is necessary in situations where the natural semantic id is sensitive and thus cannot be part of the url.
  An example of this is a personal id used for people in Denmark called CPR number.
 This number is protected by law and thus this must not be used as semantic id for a person.
- Persons therefore needs a new non-sensitive id, which can be created from the first name, a potential middle name, the family name, the day in month where the person was born, the month of the year where the person was born and if not unique add a sequencenumber.
+ Persons therefore needs a new non-sensitive id, which can be created from the first name, a potential middle name, the family name, the day in month where the person was born, the month of the year where the person was born and if not unique add a sequence number.

- This is very similar to the MIFID CONCAT defintions where they unfortunately have used "#" for separation and a length that will cause:
+ This is very similar to the MIFID CONCAT definitions where they unfortunately have used "#" for separation and a length that will cause:
    * the names to be less human readable
    * result in name clashes
-   * not useful as semantical ids for person in a URL
+   * not useful as semantic ids for person in a URL
    * require more added sequence numbers.

  Therefore the proposed format is: